Innoactive/Hub-Base-Asset-Pipeline/readme.md

-# Innoactive® Hub - Asset Pipeline
+# Innoactive Hub - Asset Pipeline

 This is the base repository for any asset pipeline that can work together with the holocloud.